deployKF/website/content/guides/getting-started.md

     If you are unable to create a new Kubernetes cluster, you may consider using [vcluster](https://github.com/loft-sh/vcluster) to create a virtual Kubernetes cluster within an existing one.

-!!! warning "ARM Support"
+??? warning "ARM Processor Support"

-    deployKF does not currently support ARM clusters, this is because a small number of Kubeflow components do not support ARM just yet, we expect this to change after the release of Kubeflow 1.8 in October 2023.
+    deployKF does NOT currently support ARM clusters.
+    A small number of Kubeflow components do not support ARM just yet, we expect this to change after the release of Kubeflow 1.8 in October 2023.

-!!! warning "Default StorageClass"
+??? warning "Default Kubernetes StorageClass"

     The default values assume your Kubernetes cluster has a default [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) which has support for the `ReadWriteOnce` access mode.

     ---

-    If you do not have a compatible default StorageClass, you can either:
+    If you do NOT have a compatible default StorageClass, you have a few options:

     1. Configure [a default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) that has `ReadWriteOnce` support
     2. Explicitly set the `storageClass` value for the following components: